-The Properties command pops up the Properties dialog, in which you can set various properties for the active SPS.
+The Properties command pops up the Properties dialog (screenshot below shows the dialog in the Enterprise Edition), in which you can set various properties for the active SPS.

 The following properties can be set in the Output tab:

 •Output Encoding: In the Output Encoding pane you can select the encoding of your output documents.
 Changing the encoding in this dialog changes the encoding for the currently active SPS.
-You can also specify the for all subsequently created SPS documents; this is done in the Encoding tab of the Options dialog.
+You can also specify the application-wide for all SPS documents in the Encoding tab of the Options dialog.

 •HTML output mode: You can select whether an entire HTML document or only the child elements of the HTML body element are output.
 The child elements are output parallel to each other—that is, on the same level—and will contain all descendants recursively.
 As a result, the output documents can be fragments of HTML code..